khalid-hussain/shaheen/chap7.md

 you that time has arrived."

 After Badr bin Mughira's speech, when the crowd was cheering, Abul Hassan said, "I am desperate to talk to you.
-Abu Moosa will bring you to me after this procession is over."
+Abu Musa will bring you to me after this procession is over."

 Ten days after the arrival of the Frontier Falcon, the citizens of Cordova